wdamron/arm/README.md

 import "github.com/wdamron/arm"
 ```

 Package `arm` implements an ARMv8 (AArch64) instruction assembler in Go, for runtime or ahead-of-time generation of executable code.
-SVE instructions are not yet supported.
+SVE/SME instructions are not yet supported.

 This library is mostly adapted from the [CensoredUsername/dynasm-rs](https://github.com/CensoredUsername/dynasm-rs) (Rust) project, and is not heavily tested.